dspytdao/Y_Swap/README.md

 export default App;
 ```

-## Further Use Case
+### Potential use cases

 We consider Indexer data to assess the credibility of the issuer.

 For instance, we would use the transaction and balance history.

-In addition, Liquid and valuable NFTs are a great collateral for options and debt obligations.
 Machine Learning models have further potential to enhance the precision of the pricing and viability

-### Further Action

 We can host a machine learning model using Python and Flask as written in [this Medium article](https://towardsdatascience.com/create-a-complete-machine-learning-web-application-using-react-and-flask-859340bddb33).
 Otherwise, we can train and host an ML model directly in React by using [tensorflow.js](https://dev.to/omrigm/run-machine-learning-models-in-your-browser-with-tensorflow-js-reactjs-48pe).